Chart Color Schemes

 Educational achievement in West Ryde places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-West Ryde's educational attainment is notably high, with 49% of residents aged 15 and above holding university qualifications.
-This figure surpasses the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 31.3%, followed by postgraduate qualifications at 15.3% and graduate diplomas at 2.4%.
-Vocational pathways account for 23.7% of qualifications, with advanced diplomas at 11.6% and certificates at 12.1%.
+West Ryde's educational attainment is notably high, with 49.0% of residents aged 15+ holding university qualifications, surpassing both the national average of 30.4% and the NSW average of 32.2%.
+This indicates a significant educational advantage for the area, positioning it favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 31.3%, followed by postgraduate qualifications (15.3%) and graduate diplomas (2.4%).
+Vocational pathways account for 23.7% of qualifications among those aged 15+, with advanced diplomas making up 11.6% and certificates 12.1%.

 Frequently Asked Questions - Education